Python-GIS-book/site/source/part2/chapter-07/md/02-common-raster-operations.md

 ## Raster to vector conversion (vectorize)

 Another commonly used technique commonly needed when working with geographic data is to convert the data from raster to vector format and vice versa.
 These conversion techniques are commonly called as `vectorize` or `rasterize` operations.
 When we convert a raster `Dataset` to vector format the raster cells are converted into `shapely.Polygon` objects and the values of the cells are stored as an attribute (column) in the resulting `GeoDataFrame`.
 To convert `xarray.DataArray` into vector format, you can use the `geocube` library that helps doing these kind of data conversions.
-In the following, we will work with the `kitumbene` elevation data that we will convert into vector format.
+In the following, we continue work with the `kitumbene` elevation data that we created earlier by clipping the data and convert this layer into vector format.
 Let's have a quick look on our input `DataArray` before continuing:

 ```python
 kitumbene["elevation"]